-There is a specific visa category for people travelling to the UK to join a partner or family member.
+These are UK visas for people travelling to the UK to join a partner or family member.
 If you plan to stay for longer than a visit, you may need to apply for a Family Visa.
-This guide outlines the different forms of Family Visas.
+This guide outlines the different Family Visas.

 Family Visa overview

 When applying for a Family Visa, you should consider the most appropriate visa for your individual circumstances.

 Adult Visas: You may be eligible to apply for an Adult Visa if you are over 18 years old and meet the eligibility criteria.
 You should be able to demonstrate your relationship to a British citizen (or person with settled status).
 This relationship could be that of a sibling, parent, grandparent, or child